 - Strategize: When you’re asking staff to do something difficult or something they object to, connect the request to the achievement of company end results.
-While respecting their position, do not compromise when it’s important or fundamental.
+While respecting the company’s position, compromise is warranted when it’s important or fundamental.

 - Be fair: Settle staff disputes fairly and immediately.
 Don’t favor one person over another (try hard to put your personal preferences asside); stick to facts; and consider both company and employee needs consistently.
 You can’t be best friends with those you supervise but you can win their respect through consistent fairness.

 - Praise: Always extend credit to those who have contributed to positive results and make sure others know what they contributed.
 Be specific in what you like about their positive results.

-- Extend leeway: Offer staff increasing opportunities to take reasonable risks as they do well.
+- Extend leeway: Offer staff increasing opportunities to take reasonable risks if they’re doing well.
 When there is a misstep, don’t be over-critical or over react.
-Help them to understand that you need to increase supervision for a while until confidence is restored.
+Help them to understand that you need to provide a little more guidance for a while until confidence is restored.
 They will be anxious to win your trust and demonstrate competence.